How Do You Know If Someone Is Using Meth? - Addiction Center

 The Signs Of A Long-term Meth Addiction

-Unfortunately, one full cycle of rush, crash, and withdrawal might be the beginning of a meth addiction.
-Many people become addicted to meth after using it only once.
+Meth is a very addictive drug.
 If a meth user keeps taking the drug for a prolonged period of time, they will start to show physical signs of long-term meth use.
-Meth addicts typically have terrible dental problems, a condition commonly called “meth mouth,” as well as sores on their skin from constant scratching.
-Furthermore, meth addicts are often very thin because they neglect to eat.
+People with a meth addiction may have dental problems, a condition commonly called “meth mouth,” as well as sores on their skin from constant scratching.
+Furthermore, they may become very thin because they neglect to eat.

-These characteristics, especially in people who previously did not have them, provide a clear indication that a person is not only “on meth,” but also has a meth use disorder.
+These characteristics, especially in people who previously did not have them, provide a clear indication that a person is not only using meth, but also has a meth use disorder.
 The signs of using meth are relatively easy to identify.
 They can also be a call to action.
 Meth has the potential to ruin a person’s life.
-Once again, if you know that someone is using meth, call a treatment provider today to learn more about how you can help them and their treatment options.
+If you suspect that someone you know, perhaps even a family member, has a problem with meth, it’s important to know all the signs so that you can stage an intervention and help them find addiction treatment.
+Call a treatment provider today to learn more about how you can help them and their treatment options.

 Care That's Covered by Insurance